kaleababayneh/humanzee/README.md

-# 🗳️ Biometric Voting System on Midnight Network
+# 🗳️ Biometric DAO Voting System on Midnight Network

 A secure, privacy-preserving voting application that uses **face recognition biometrics** for voter authentication on the **Midnight blockchain**.
 No manual identity input required - your face is your voting credential.